Category Archives: Children

 The Chronicles of Narnia series is much like Ronseal, the woodstain/wood-die product.
 The Narnia series does ‘exactly what it says on the tin’ and the third instalment in the series, The Voyage of the Dan Treader, is no different.

 Unlike in the first film (The Lion, The Witch and The Wardrobe) and the second one (Prince Caspian), Edmund (Skandar Keynes – Narnia series) and Lucy (Georgie Henley – Narnia series) return to the world of Narnia without Peter (William Moseley – Narnia series) and Susan (Anna Popplewell – The Girl with the Pearl Earring, Narnia Series).The latter two are too old for another adventure.
-In their stead, Lucy’s and Edmund’s obnoxious cousin Eustace (Will Poulter – Son of Rambow, School of Comedy) enters the fray.
+In their stead, Lucy’s and Edmund’s obnoxious cousin Eustace (Will Poulter – Son of Rambow, The Revenant) enters the fray.

 King Caspian and Edmund are delighted to see one another again.
 Caspian will need Edmund's ability to wield a sword if he is to emerge victorious once more.

-This time, Edmund, Lucy and Eustace have been sent back to Narnia to join King Caspian (Ben Barnes – Prince Caspian, Dorian Gray) on board the king’s ship, the Dawn Treader.
+This time, Edmund, Lucy and Eustace have been sent back to Narnia to join King Caspian (Ben Barnes – Prince Caspian, Dorian Gray, Seventh Son) on board the king’s ship, the Dawn Treader.
 Caspian is on a quest to find the seven lost swords and banish the evil that resides on a dark island far away… as well as within themselves.
 For how the main characters evade their various temptations will be equally as tough as acquiring the swords.

 The plot for The Voyage of the Dawn Treader is meant for children, so it’s easy to follow and far from complex.
 Although almost two hours long, neither a child nor an adult is likely to be bored throughout the movie.
 Indeed, the film is entertaining.